Pound sterling

 We are only showing the most recent entries for this topic. |

-This contents of the box above is based on material from the Wikipedia articles United States dollar, Banknotes of Northern Ireland, Ulster Bank £50 note, Pound sterling, Pound sterling in the South Atlantic and the Antarctic, Banknotes of the pound sterling, Gibraltar pound, Cayman Islands dollar, Eastern Caribbean dollar & New Zealand dollar, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles United States dollar, Banknotes of Northern Ireland, Ulster Bank £50 note, Pound sterling, Pound sterling in the South Atlantic and the Antarctic, Banknotes of the pound sterling, Gibraltar pound, Coins of the pound sterling, Cayman Islands dollar, Bank of England note issues, Eastern Caribbean dollar & New Zealand dollar, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.